 Source: GlobalData Patent Analytics

-Leading players in the AI-based in-store product recognition space in terms of patents filed are SoftBank Group, Strong Force Lot Portfolio, Nant Holdings Ip, Walmart, and Toshiba.
+Leading players in the AI-based in-store product recognition space in terms of patents filed are Nant Holdings Ip, Walmart, Toshiba and The Saudi Public.
 Toshiba offers Elera Produce Recognition, which at checkout enables retailers to offer more satisfactory experiences to customers using artificial intelligence.
-With the help of this technology, retailers can have optimised produce recognition that encourages self-checkout.
+With the help of this technology, retailers can have optimized produce recognition that encourages self-checkout.

-Leading players in this space in terms of application diversity are Strong Force Iot Portfolio 2016, Walmart, Magic Leap, and Nant Holdings Ip.
+Leading players in this space in terms of application diversity are NIKE, Rapsodo Pte, Alibaba, and The Saudi Public.

-Leading players in the AI-based product recognition space in terms of geographic reach are Visa, Tiliter, Yi Tunnel (Beijing) Technology, and Procter & Gamble.
+Leading players in the AI-based product recognition space in terms of geographic reach are Nant Holdings Ip, The Saudi Public, and Walmart.

-To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Artificial Intelligence in Retail.
+To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Artificial Intelligence (AI) in Retail and Apparel.